jacobemcken/aws-simple-sign/README.md

 # aws-simple-sign

-A Clojure library to pre-signed URL's (S3) and sign HTTP requests for AWS.
+A Clojure library to pre-signed URLs (S3) and sign HTTP requests for AWS.
 The library only depends on Java core (no external Java dependencies), making it fairly light.